BigRedBrent/CloudCoinDesktopPortable/CloudCoin Desktop Portable/Help.txt

 Download and install the latest version of the CloudCoin Desktop from here:
 https://cloudcoinconsortium.com/use.html

-This script will attempt to find existing CloudCoin Desktop files, and copy them into this portable folder.
+This script will not copy existing CloudCoin Desktop settings or coin files.
-If copied, the original files will not be altered in any way.
+The original files will not be altered in any way.

-You may find the settings and coin files in the "Settings" folder.
-To start with a new blank copy of settings, select no when prompted to copy existing settings.
-To remove any existing settings files that have been copied, you will have to find and delete them yourself.
-Existing settings files are located in a directory that looks like this: "C:\Users\USER\cloudcoin_desktop"

 To use the locally installed CloudCoin Desktop, select no when prompted to copy CloudCoin Desktop.
 To copy CloudCoin Desktop to the portable folder after originally selecting not to,